 Tran et al (2014) Identification of small molecules that protect pancreatic β cells against endoplasmic reticulum stress-induced cell death.
 ACS Chem Biol 9 2796 PMID: 25279668

 Do you know of a great paper that uses Kaempferol from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Kaempferol